Gas-tax money needed to avoid Tacoma Narrows bridge toll hike come July, analyst says

-The Washington state Legislature needs to provide $14.9 million over the next two years to avoid a toll-rate increase July 1 on the Tacoma Narrows Bridge, a high-ranking official plans to tell the State Transportation Commission on Wednesday afternoon.
+The Washington state Legislature needs to provide $14.9 million over the next two years to avoid a toll-rate increase July 1 on the Tacoma Narrows Bridge, a high-ranking official told the State Transportation Commission on Wednesday.

 The Legislature is expected to approve the $14.9 million in the upcoming two-year transportation budget, said Rep. Jake Fey, the Tacoma Democrat who is chairman of the House Transportation Committee.
 The funds would come from state gas taxes or other sources, Fey added.